SecretDecks/Contentwriting/Know-Thyself.md

 ## "Ending"

 But why since the beginning of thought have we had the urge to "Know Thyself?"
 Might it be that within us lies an answer so powerful and life-changing, that it's difficult to imagine, let alone attempt to realise?
 Let us try together, while creating something meaningful along the way.
 What that might be?
-Think of an autonomous organisation for creators that is self sustaining/growing and managed without hierarchy by all its participants.
+Think of an autonomous organisation for creators that is self sustaining/growing and managed without hierarchy by all of its participants.
-Soon there'll be more to read on said organisation.
+Soon there will be more to read on said organisation.
 Meanwhile it's recommended to **read thy self**

 *“He who knows others is wise; he who knows himself is enlightened.”*
 ― Lao Tzu